csc_summerschool_2018 - Training

-Skills to operate in a Unix environment will be assumed.
-Some knowledge of computer programming will be very useful.
-The goal is that is would be possible to build HPC expertise up to an intermediate/semi-advanced level during the school.
+Some skills to operate in a Unix environment will be assumed.
+Participants are expected to have some experience in computer programming and to be familiar with the basic concepts (e.g. variables, statements, control structures, subroutines).
+The goal is that it would be possible to build HPC expertise up to an intermediate/semi-advanced level during the school.

 Accommodation takes place in 1 and 2 person rooms with en-suite shower and toilet.
 Linen and towels will be provided.
 The single rooms will be given to those who have registered earliest to the school (i.e. allocated by the order of registration).